2718e/codetest-wealthincome/README.md

 While this part is not complete yet, I think the best way to make a predictor would be to use a (very small) RNN - however this might be limited by only having one dataset (risk of overfitting).

+Another way might be to use a function fitter or moving average - which could be implemented quicker but in this case would be even less confident of the results actually being correct.

 ### Database choice

-Given the tiny size of the data I think the most appropriate database choice is not to use one at all and store all the data in process memory, and persist to a file to handle restarts.
+Given the tiny size of the dataset I'm not entirely sure a database makes sense at all. (e.g. Persisting the csv file to disk and storing in memory would be a suitable choice in this instance)

-However, for the sake of the exercise could use either SQLite ( as this is a traditional choice for database as a file format) or mongodb.
+However, since the exercise specified to use a database, went for mongodb as this works very well with nodejs.

 ### Design choices